Protein Overload – What is it and How do you Fix It?

 Before you know it, you have protein overload.
 It’s not just ‘keratin’ products that contain protein, but any product that contains soy, silk, and amino acids are all forms of protein.

 Other names to look for include hydrolyzed collagen, hydrolyzed wheat protein, and hydrolyzed rice protein.
 It’s important to read the ingredients in every product you put in your hair.
-If it contains protein, you need to keep track so you aren’t putting multiple protein products in your hair, weigh it down.
+If it contains protein, you need to keep track so you aren’t putting multiple protein products in your hair.

 Remember that you shouldn’t be using protein treatments more often than once every 4-6 weeks.
 And that is for severely damaged hair.
 It’s less often for less damaged hair.